simplex-chat/simplexmq/protocol/simplex-messaging.md

-transmission = authorization authorized authorized = sessionIdentifier corrId entityId smpCommand ; corrId is required in client commands and server responses, ; it is empty in server notifications. corrId = length *OCTET entityId = length *OCTET ; queueId or proxySessionId
+transmission = authorization authorized authorized = sessionIdentifier corrId entityId smpCommand corrId = %x18 24*24 OCTET / %x0 ""
+  ; corrId is required in client commands and server responses, ; it is empty (0-length) in server notifications.
+  ; %x18 is 24 - the random correlation ID must be 24 bytes as it is used as a nonce for NaCL crypto_box in some contexts. entityId = shortString ; queueId or proxySessionId
-  ; empty entityId ID is used with "create" command and in some server responses authorization = length *OCTET ; signature or authenticator ; empty authorization can be used with "send" before the queue is secured with secure command ; authorization is always empty with "ping" and server responses sessionIdentifier = "" ; sessionIdentifierForAuth = length *OCTET
+  ; empty entityId ID is used with "create" command and in some server responses authorization = shortString ; signature or authenticator ; empty authorization can be used with "send" before the queue is secured with secure command ; authorization is always empty with "ping" and server responses sessionIdentifier = "" ; sessionIdentifierForAuth = shortString
   ; sessionIdentifierForAuth MUST be included in authorized transmission body.
-  ; From v7 of SMP protocol but it is no longer used in the transmission to save space and fit more transmissions in the transport block. length = 1*1 OCTET
+  ; From v7 of SMP protocol but it is no longer used in the transmission to save space and fit more transmissions in the transport block. shortString = length *OCTET ; length prefixed bytearray 0-255 bytes length = 1*1 OCTET
 ```